ScottJWalter/tasker-youtube-pushover/README.md

 Enter [Pushover][2], which comes with a Tasker plugin for just such a connection.

-So, the general pattern becomes:
+So, the general pattern is:

-1. In Tasker create a profile off a Pushover Event notificication.
-2. Specify a unique `title` and `body` (each profile can respond to a different `title`/`body` combination).
+1. **Create a profile in Tasker based on a Pushover Event notificication.**  Remember to specify a unique `title` and `body` (each profile can respond to a different `title`/`body` combination).
-3. Create your tasks (or task scripts) for the profile, you get access to the parts of a Pushover notification through the [Tasker variables the Pushover plugin exposes][30].
+1. **Create your Tasker tasks (or task scripts) for the profile.**  You get access to the parts of a Pushover notification through the [Tasker variables the Pushover plugin exposes][30].
-4. Save your work (it's easy to overlook the checkmark that appears in the top bar when there are changes to your profiles or tasks.
-If you don't save, any changes don't get loaded and executed).
+1. **Save your work.**  It's easy to overlook the checkmark that appears in the top bar when there are changes to your profiles or tasks.
+If you don't save, any changes don't get loaded and executed.
-5. Use the [Pushover.net][2] website (or something like [Markus Perl's pushover-cli][40]) to send a notification to your device with the correct `title` and `body` values.
+1. **Push a notification.**  Use the [Pushover.net][2] website (or something like [Markus Perl's pushover-cli][40]) to send a notification to your device with the correct `title` and `body` values.

-And *Voil&agrave;*!
+*Voil&agrave;*!

 [1]: https://tasker.joaoapps.com/